PyChina/weekly/content/Issue/issue-385.md

     + REAL PYTHON
     + video

-If you’ve worked on a Python project that has more than one file, chances are you’ve had to use an import statement before.
-In this course, you’ll not only cover the pros and cons of absolute and relative imports but also learn about the best practices for writing import statements.
+If you've worked on a Python project that has more than one file, chances are you've had to use an import statement before.
+In this course, you'll not only cover the pros and cons of absolute and relative imports but also learn about the best practices for writing import statements.

 (`是也乎:`